 The surgeon may then insert screws to help keep the transferred bone in place while it heals.

 Anyone who has dislocated their kneecap is at risk of the injury happening again.
-According to a 2020 meta-analysis, people who have received nonsurgical treatment for a first-time kneecap dislocation experience a reoccurrence about 50% of the time.
+According to a 2020 meta-analysis, people who have received nonsurgical treatment for a first-time kneecap dislocation experience a reoccurrence about

 The risk of a recurrent dislocation increases if the body has not had enough time to recover fully from the initial injury.